Comparison Techniques for Competing Brownian Particles: Proofs of Theorems and

 (i) Any continuous function $X : [0, T] \to \BR^d$ can be uniformly approximated by regular functions.
 This is proved in Lemma~\ref{regular}.
 Moreover, we show that a pair of continuous functions $X$ and $\ol{X}$ which satisfy~\eqref{maincomparison} can be uniformly on $[0, T]$ approximated by a pair of coupled regular functions so that within each pair two regular functions also satisfy~\eqref{maincomparison}.
 This is proved in Lemma~\ref{regular1}.

-(ii) All the objects we are considering in this article (the solution to the Skorohod problem in the orthant, boundary terms in the Skorohod problem, the system of competing particles, the gap process, the vector of collision terms) continuously depend on the corresponding driving functions; see Lemma~\ref{cont} and Lemma~\ref{Lip}.
-In fact, that this is true for the Skorohod problem (both for the solution and for the boundary terms) was already shown in \cite{Wil1995}, \cite{HR1981a}; we just restate it here.
-So we can prove Theorems~\ref{main1} and~\ref{main2} just for regular driving functions.
+(ii) All the objects we are considering in this article (the solution to the Skorohod problem in the orthant, boundary terms in the Skorohod problem, the system of competing particles, the gap process, the vector of collision terms) continuously depend on the corresponding driving functions; see Proposition~\ref{existenceSRBM}(ii) and Lemma~\ref{existenceCP}(ii).
+Thus, we can prove Theorems~\ref{main1} and~\ref{main2} just for regular driving functions.

 (iii) In Lemmas~\ref{memorylessSP} and~\ref{memorylessCP}, we show that solutions to the Skorohod problem and systems of competing particles are ``memoryless'': if you take a moment $t > 0$, then their behavior after this moment depends only on their current position and future dynamics of the driving function.
 This is very similar to Markov property (although the concepts of the Skorohod problem and competing particles are deterministic, not random).
 This allows us to consider driving regular functions (and the solutions) piece by piece.